 Zobel’s collection included some works of masters from the American Occupation of the Philippines (1898-1946), and an impressive selection of Philippine Modern Art.
-There artworks had jumped started the Ateneo’s love affair with art, as the gallery expanded its collection to include those of international masters, such as Rembrandt, Goya, Delacroix, Toulouse-Lautrec, and Picasso.
+These artworks had jumped started the Ateneo’s love affair with art, as the gallery expanded its collection to include those of international masters, such as Rembrandt, Goya, Delacroix, Toulouse-Lautrec, and Picasso.

-Open to the public, and not just the Ateneo community, the Ateneo Art Gallery aimed to become a mecca for Philippine contemporary art.
+Open to the public, and not just for the Ateneo community, as the Ateneo Art Gallery aims to become a mecca for Philippine contemporary art.
 However, its out-of-the-way location proved to be a challenge for most visitors; so the Ateneo Art Gallery launched the Ateneo Art Awards in 2004, as a mean to create more relevance to the gallery.
 The Ateneo Art Awards are given yearly to young artists (36 years of age or below), who had significant exhibitions in the previous year.
 There are two categories: the Fernando Zóbel Prizes for Visual Art and the Purita Kalaw-Ledesma Prize for Art Criticism.

 The second award was named after Purita Kalaw-Ledesma, an art parton who helped establish the AAP (Artist Association of the Philippines) in 1947.
 The AAP is the oldest artists’ group in Asia.